Burt Kwouk: Career

 A reference to Kwouk's appearances in several films with Peter Sellers is found in the opening scene of The Fiendish Plot of Dr. Fu Manchu (1980) where Sellers says to him "your face is familiar."
-His next major role was as the honourable but misguided Major Yamauchi in the World War II television drama Tenko (1981–84).
-Kwouk featured in many British television productions that called for an oriental actor.
-As a result, he became a familiar face in the United Kingdom and appeared as himself in the Harry Hill Show as well as several of Hill's live tours.
-Burt also had a cameo in Super Gran in 1985.
+His next major role was as the honourable but misguided Major Yamauchi in the BBC World War II television drama Tenko (1981–1984).
+Kwouk featured in many British television productions that called for an Oriental actor.
+As a result, he became a well-known face in the United Kingdom and appeared as himself in the Harry Hill Show, in addition to supporting several of Hill's live tours.
+Kwouk had a guest role in Super Gran in 1985, appearing as himself in the episode "Super Gran and the TV Villains".
+He also played a supportive role in the 1985 RKO film Plenty (film), portraying a Burmese diplomat at a dinner party.

-In 2000, he appeared in an episode of the syndicated western TV series Queen of Swords as Master Kiyomasa, an aged Japanese warrior-priest.
-Sung-Hi Lee played his female pupil, Kami.
-He provided voice-overs on the spoof Japanese betting show Banzai (2001–04) and subsequently appeared in adverts for the betting company, Bet365.
-From 2002 to the series's end in 2010, he had a regular role as one of the three main characters in the long-running series Last of the Summer Wine, as 'Electrical' Entwistle.
+In 2000, Kwouk appeared in an episode of the syndicated western TV series Queen of Swords as Master Kiyomasa, an aged Japanese warrior-priest; Sung-Hi Lee played his female pupil, Kami.
+He provided voice-overs on the spoof Japanese betting show Banzai (2001–2004) and subsequently appeared in adverts for the betting company, Bet365.
+From 2002 to 2010 Kwouk had a regular role as one of the three main characters in the long-running BBC series Last of the Summer Wine, featuring as 'Electrical' Entwistle.
 His later work also included voice acting for radio drama, video games, and television commercials.

 Personal life

 Kwouk married Caroline Tebbs in Wandsworth, London, in the summer of 1961.
-Their son Christopher was born in 1974.
+Their son was born in 1974.
 Kwouk was appointed an Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to drama.
 In later years, he lived in Hampstead, London.

 Death

-Kwouk died on 24 May 2016 at the age of 85, from cancer at the Marie Curie Hospice in Hampstead.
+Kwouk died on 24 May 2016 at the age of 85, from cancer, at the Marie Curie Hospice in Hampstead.